deanm1278/deanm1278.github.io/_projects/bottomfeeder.md

     the PCB layout
 </div>

-The general architecture was an ARM Cortex-M0+ microcontroller would do the housekeeping tasks such as reading controls, receiving MIDI, LFO generation, CV generation, etc. and then would communicate with a Lattice ICE40 FPGA via SPI.
-This FPGA was handling the wavetable synthesis (likely with lots of aliasing) and outputting the 3 oscillators via some crude 16bit R2R DACs.
-The now analog audio would go through a voltage controlled filter (VCF) and then a voltage controlled amplifier (VCA).
+The general architecture was: an ARM Cortex-M0+ microcontroller would do the housekeeping tasks such as reading controls, receiving MIDI, LFO generation, CV generation, etc. and then would communicate with a Lattice ICE40 FPGA via SPI.
+This FPGA was handling the wavetable synthesis and outputting the 3 oscillators via some crude 16bit R2R DACs.
+The now analog ocillator audio would then be mixed together to go through a voltage controlled filter (VCF) and then a voltage controlled amplifier (VCA).

 The VCF was my own design and operated on a similar principle to VCFs that used LM13700 operational transconductance amplifiers.
-However, at the time I believed that I either didn't have enough PCB space or maybe that the needed DC-DC conversion for the LM13700 supply voltages would be too noisy.
+However, at the time I believed that the DC-DC conversion for the LM13700 supply voltages would be too noisy (or maybe I just didn't have enough PCB space).
 I designed this VCF and VCA that could be run from a +3.3V single supply.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">